julianaabousalhab-ctrl/guide-knowledge-library/brainlifts/Community & Culture/Townhalls/Note.md

 - Treated repeated adult direction or adult-authored outcomes as ceremonial leadership or takeover.
 - Consolidated duplicate recordings so the same meeting did not count as multiple evidence examples.

-# 6.2.2 Decision Making — Scope Log
+# Node 6.2.2 — Decision Making

 ## In